Mirodil/SimpleORM.js/README.md

 SimpleORM.js
 ==============

-`SimpleORM.js` is an asynchronous Javascript object-relational mapper library.
+`SimpleORM.js` is an asynchronous Javascript object-relational mapper library for WwbSQL.
 It can be used in the web browser and on the Cordova applications with [Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage).
 It currently supports [HTML5 WebSQL database](http://dev.w3.org/html5/webdatabase/), a somewhat controversial part of HTML5 that is supported in Webkit browsers, specifically on mobile devices, including iPhone, Android and Palm's WebOS.